 Degrees: Students may earn an Associate in Applied Arts and Sciences Degree in Culinary Arts upon completion of the two-year program of study.
-A Culinary Arts Certificate, is available upon completion of the first year of study in the program.

 Industry Description: The food service and hospitality industry provide the largest segment of private employers in the country and offers varied career opportunities for those with a passion for cooking.
 The culinary arts segment of the industry provides opportunities for careers as a cook, chef, restaurant manager, food and beverage director, baker, pastry chef or caterer.